eminemence/python3_OOPs/DOCS/Chapter_05-When-To-Use-Object-Oriented-Programming/ReadMe.md

     - **Extensibility** : If a subclass wanted to modify the actual manager to do something, it can easily done by over-rinding individual methods.
     - **Partitioning** : A external class could create instance of this class and call the appropriate method.

+### Inheritance and Composition ###
+* Lot of arguments can be given to use either mode of creating objects.
+* Using Inheritance we should always have to satisfy the `is-a` relationship.
+* Using composition we should always satisfy the `has-a` relationship.
+    - Composition also helps in implementing the separation of concerns.